hujhax/austin-improv-wiki/Reframed.md

 ***Reframed*** is an improv show inspired by photographs by [[Steve Rogers]].

 ## Summary
-The show starts with the cast using a set of Steve's photographs, pre-selected by Steve, to inspire scenes.
+The show starts with the cast using a pre-selected set of [[Steve Rogers]]'s photographs to inspire scenes.

-Over the course of the show, Steve takes more photographs.
-Steve selects some of those photos, and the cast uses *those* photos to inspire further scenes.
+Meanwhile, an on-site photographer takes pictures of the show.
+At the halfway point, one of those photographs is then used to inspire further scenes.

 ## History
 The show runs for three days in January -- 1/4/14, 1/10/14, and 1/11/14 -- at 8pm.
+The run coincided with a photo exhibit by [[Steve Rogers]] at the theater.

 ## Media
 ### Photos